Warnings: vomiting, Wei Wuxian’s general trauma.

 “I’m not giving them away,” he told Jiang Cheng in no uncertain terms.
-He resisted the urge to burn the letter right here with a talisman, and instead gave it back to him with one last disgusted look.
+He resisted the urge to burn the letter right here and there, and instead gave it back to his shidi with one last disgusted look.
 “They aren’t mine to give away.”

 “I wouldn’t fall for the Jin sect’s threats anyway,” Jiang Cheng retorted.

-He was offended too, though for reasons different than Wei Wuxian’s.
+He was offended too, though not for the same reasons.